pinterest/typespec/packages/graphql/letter-to-santa/model-property-error-handling.md

 ### Apache Thrift

-Apache Thrift supports defining exceptions as part of its IDL (Interface Definition Language), which makes it well-suited for modeling error using the `@throws` and `@handles` decorators.
+Apache Thrift supports defining exceptions as part of its IDL (Interface Definition Language), which makes it well-suited for modeling error using the `@raises` and `@handles` decorators.

-#### Using `@throws` with Thrift
+#### Using `@raises` with Thrift

-Exceptions specified by `@throws` can be represented in Thrift by defining exception types and including them in the `throws` clause of a service method.
+Exceptions specified by `@raises` can be represented in Thrift by defining exception types and including them in the `throws` clause of a service method.

 For example: